Indrazar/auth-sessions-example/README.md

 1. The server binary located in `target/server/release`
 2. The `site` directory and all files within located in `target/site`

+The code supports `gzip`-ing all files within the `site` directory ahead (or even during) of running the binary.

 Copy these files to your remote server.
 The directory structure should be:
 ```text